-Graduate Certificate in Sustainable Manageme nt Program Fees Application Fee (Non-Refundable after 7 days) \$ 75 The Student Tuition Recovery Fund (STRF) is administered by the California BPPE and applies only Registration Fee (Non-Refundable after 7 days) \$ 100 to California residents.
-The STRF fee is currently zero dollars (\$0.00) per one thousand dollars (\$1,000) of institutional charges The State of California STRF Fee (Non-Refundable, CA Residents Only) \$ 0 established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a Per Course Fees student in an educational program at a qualifying institution, who is or was a California resident while Tuition Fee (\$375 per credit x four credits) \$ 1,125/course taken enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.
-Unless relieved of the Records Fee \$ 200/term obligation to do so, you must pay the state-imposed assessment for the STRF, or it must be paid on your Per Course Fee Total: \$ 1,325 behalf, if you are a student in an educational program, who is a California resident, or are enrolled Transfer Credit Fee \$ 75/course (optional) in a residency program, and prepay all or part of you tuition.
-You are not eligible for protection from the STRF and you are not required to pay the STRF One Time Fees assessment, if you are not a California resident, or are not enrolled in a residency program.
-Diploma No cost Replacement Certificate \$ 100 (optional) NOTE: Books & materials will be extra, and are expected to average U.S. \$200 per course.
-Replacement Cover \$ 50 (optional) 5.,p55.55 .5 d151dg5 5.0. #255 p51 5551d5.
-Course Completion Letter \$ 35 (optional) Pay for only one course at a time, or receive a 10% Program Total \$4,150 discount on tuition by paying 100% of program fees at the time of enrollment.
+The Student Tuition Recovery Fund (STRF) is administered by the California BPPE and applies only to California residents.
+The STRF fee is currently zero dollars (\$0.00) per one thousand dollars (\$1,000) of institutional charges The State of California established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.
+Unless relieved of the obligation to do so, you must pay the stateimposed assessment for the STRF, or it must be paid on your behalf, if you are a student in an educational program, who is a California resident, or are enrolled in a residency program, and prepay all or part of your tuition.
+You are not eligible for protection from the STRF and you are not required to pay the STRF assessment, if you are not a California resident, or are not enrolled in a residency program.

+NOTE: Books & materials will be extra, and are expected to average U.S. \$200 per course.